uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Dataset/Dataset_Information.md

 AccountBalance: Balance in the account post-transaction, with logical correlations based on transaction type and amount.
 PreviousTransactionDate: Timestamp of the last transaction for the account, aiding in calculating transaction frequency.
 Channel: Channel through which the transaction was performed (e.g., Online, ATM, Branch).
+CustomerAge: Age of the account holder, with logical groupings based on occupation.
+CustomerOccupation: Occupation of the account holder (e.g., Doctor, Engineer, Student, Retired), reflecting income patterns.
+TransactionDuration: Duration of the transaction in seconds, varying by transaction type.
+LoginAttempts: Number of login attempts before the transaction, with higher values indicating potential anomalies.
+This dataset is ideal for data scientists, financial analysts, and researchers looking to analyze transactional patterns, detect fraud, and build predictive models for financial security applications.
+The dataset was designed for machine learning and pattern analysis tasks and is not intended as a primary data source for academic publications.